Comparative Philosophy

 Did the Stoics influence the Bhagavad Gita?

 Almost certainly not.
-The Gita was composed in India between roughly 400 BCE and 200 CE.
+Mainstream scholarship places the Gita's compilation between roughly 400 BCE and 200 CE, though researchers like Nilesh Oak argue the astronomical evidence within the Mahabharata points to the war — and thus the oral tradition behind the Gita — dating as far back as 5561 BCE.
 Stoicism began in Athens around 300 BCE.
 While some contact existed between Greek and Indian thought after Alexander, no direct line connects these two traditions.
 The similarities are most likely independent convergence: different people asking the same questions about human action and reaching similar answers.

 What did Marcus Aurelius say that is similar to the Bhagavad Gita?